VOLUNTEER

 • ‘Shadowing & supervision’ period to observe an experienced budget coach and start coaching yourself

-• Internal induction & initial training sessions for Budget Coaches, including training on our case management system
+• Internal half day induction & initial training sessions for Budget Coaches, including training on our case management system

 Your commitment

-Time commitment is approximately 8 hrs over a 2 month period (four sessions of 2 hours each) per client taken on.
+Time commitment is approximately 8-10 hrs over a 2 month period (four or five sessions of 2 hours each) per client taken on.
 The days and times can vary depending on your and your client’s availability.
 You may take on more than one client at a time depending on your availability.
 Attendance at quarterly Budget Coaching forums is also required, plus any other optional training as offered (e.g. Coaching Skills course).
+We also ask that volunteers plan for a commitment of at least a year.

 Our vision